dorochadev/oneliner/README.md

-oneliner "find all jpg files larger than 10MB" oneliner --explain "delete node_modules recursively" oneliner --clipboard "compress all pdfs"
+oneliner "find all jpg files larger than 10MB" oneliner --explain "delete node_modules recursively" oneliner --clipboard "compress all pdfs" oneliner --breakdown "list all active network connections with details"
 ```

 > Commands are **shown, not executed** by default.
 Use `--run` only when you’re sure.